EficodeDemoOrg/copilot-java/Copilot-Exercises.md

           /explain Show me an alternative way to implement the selected code's functionality (parsing JSON to a Java object).
 Could it be done using a different feature of the Jackson library, or perhaps using another JSON processing library if one were suitable and available (check pom.xml)?
 Briefly discuss any trade-offs.
           ```
     4.  **Evaluate Options:** Review the alternative implementation(s) suggested by Copilot.
 Consider their clarity, efficiency, and dependencies compared to the original code.

----

-### Note on Advanced Customization: Reusable Prompt Files

-Beyond the workspace-level `.github/copilot-instructions.md` explored in Exercise 3.6, Copilot also supports **reusable prompt files** (often with a `.prompt.md` extension, though this feature might be experimental or evolve).

-These allow you to define more complex, multi-step prompts or instructions for specific, repeatable tasks (e.g., a standard refactoring pattern, generating code from a specific template, a detailed code review checklist).
-You can include placeholders and combine instructions with context variables.
-While we haven't created a specific exercise for this, it's a powerful feature to explore if you find yourself repeatedly giving Copilot the same complex instructions for common tasks within your project.
-You could investigate the official VS Code Copilot documentation for the latest details on creating and using these files.

----